 Diagnostic Assessment Tools

 Diagnostic Assessment kits are employed to identify learners’ existing skills, knowledge, and competencies before enrolment.
-The RTO materials and training resources are contextualised according to learners needs.
+The RTO materials and training resources are contextualised according to learners’ needs.
 These tools help trainers and assessors tailor RTO training materials to address learners’ specific needs and provide appropriate support.
-Examples of diagnostic assessment tools include pre-assessment questionnaires, skills assessments strategies, interviews, discussions, and recognition of prior learning (RPL) assessments.
-RTO consultants use LLN materials or LLN tools to assess the language, literacy and numeracy of students before enrolment.
+Examples of diagnostic assessment tools include pre-assessment questionnaires, skills assessment strategies, interviews, discussions, and recognition of prior learning (RPL) assessments.
+RTO consultants use LLND materials or LLND tools to assess the language, literacy and numeracy of students before enrolment.

 Key Features of Effective RTO Assessment Tools